hamelsmu/notes/about.markdown

 nav_order: 100
 ---

-These docs are hosted at www.github.com/hamelsmu/notes
+These docs are hosted on GitHub: [hamelsmu/notes](https://github.com/hamelsmu/notes).

-You can find more information about the author [here](https://hamel.io).
+You can find more information about the author [here](https://hamel.dev).